nilffej/BunnyBlog/README.md

 ### Roster: Jeff Lin, Leia Park and Ahmed Sultan

 #### Our Project
-BunnyBlog is a blogging website designed by Team BunnyTruffles.
-Through BunnyBlog, visiters to the website will have access to a public Discover page of all blogs posted on BunnyBlog as well as the individual blog pages of individual users.
+BunnyBlog is a blog website designed by Team BunnyTruffles.
+Through BunnyBlog, visitors to the website will have access to a public Discover page of all blogs posted on BunnyBlog, as well as the individual blog pages of individual users.
 Registered users will be able to post and edit their own blogs to share with the world.

 #### How to Run Our Project
 1. Clone our repo from GitHub.
-2. Navigate to the BunnyBlog directory.
+2. Initiate a Flask virtual environment.
-3. Initiate a Flask virtual environment.
+3. Navigate to the BunnyBlog directory.
 4. Run: *$ python app.py*
 5. Open a web browser and go to 127.0.0.1:5000